Details: Commensurate with qualifications.

 General UFC Responsibilities

-Act as a role model within the organization to uphold and implement UFC’s organizational values:
+Act as a role model within the organization to uphold and implement United Friends' organizational values:

-● Works collaboratively and cooperatively as a member of a multi-disciplinary service team
+- Ability to work well both independently and collaboratively as a member of a multi-disciplinary team

-● An understanding and sensitivity to issues concerning former foster care youth
+- An understanding of and sensitivity to issues concerning former foster care youth